gSchool/ada-developer-skills/03-git/03-gitignore.md

 .idea
 ```

-## The `.gitignore_global` File
+## The Ignoring Files Globally

-If you want git to ignore certain files everywhere across all of your repositories you can create a `.gitignore_global` file in your home directory.
+If you want git to ignore certain files everywhere across all of your repositories you can create a file in your home directory.

 You can create the file in terminal with: